abelstanly/Movie-Box-Office-Analysis-SQL/README.md

 This project analyses **4,535 films released between 2000 and 2017** using the Cisco Networking Academy Movies dataset.

-The project combines **SQL analysis** with **Microsoft Excel reporting** to investigate movie box-office performance across revenue, profit, return on investment (ROI), production budget, language, popularity, runtime, and audience ratings.
+The project combines **SQL analysis** with **Microsoft Excel** to investigate movie box-office performance across:

+- Revenue
+- Profit
+- Return on Investment (ROI)
+- Production Budget
+- Original Language
+- Popularity
+- Runtime
+- Audience Ratings
+- Yearly Performance

-The objective is to turn raw movie data into meaningful business insights about **commercial performance and production efficiency**.
+The objective is to transform raw movie data into meaningful insights about **commercial performance, profitability, and production efficiency**.

 ---

-## 🎯 Business Questions
+# 🎯 Business Questions

 The analysis answers the following questions: